largestgithubuseronearth/addwater/README.md

 <!-- TODO build preferences window for advanced users -->
 * Allow user-specified path for Firefox
 * Allow user to remove the theme from all profiles inside their firefox directory
-* Bool to show unstable and buggy features in options list

 <!-- TODO write .desktop file -->
 <!-- TODO Write docstrings for the classes and methods -->